 Gas Water Heater Tank

-If you own a gas water heater tank that is leaking, shut off the gas before working on the tank.
-There will be a dedicated gas shut off valve on the line going into the tank.
+If you own a gas tank that is leaking, shut off the gas before working on the tank.
+There will be a dedicated gas shut-off valve on the line going into the tank.
+This is standard for all gas water heaters.
 Simply put it to the off position.
 If you believe that you may have a gas leak, turn off the gas and contact a professional right away.

 If your tank has a wheel on it, turn it clockwise until the water shuts off.
 At this point, you do not need to drain the tank.